AI in Project Management: Features Guide.

 - Wrike: Project health AI analyzes progress and flags at-risk items.

 Time saved: 30-60 minutes per week per project manager.
-No more manually gathering updates from five different people on Friday afternoon.
+No more Friday afternoons spent gathering updates from five different people by Slack and email.

 2. Smart task creation from notes and conversations